 As with anything, there are always pros and cons.
 With equity release, the cons are: rolled-up interest, reduced inheritance, release limits, decreased benefits, extra charges and early repayment costs.
 However, don’t forget the pros!

 Your state pension won’t be affected.
 However, your pension credit will be affected, and you might lose your means-tested benefits.
 So you’ll need to determine whether losing these benefits is outweighed by the benefits of equity release benefits or not.

+We understand that the older you get the more apprehensive you may be about your finances.
+You may also want to increase their finances in order to enjoy retirement longer.
 Almost 40,000 homeowners all over the UK, aged 55-year-old or older, have been releasing equity to give their finances a boost from their property.
 There are other types of mortgages as well: retirement interest-only plans, and more.

 Answering the question: “Is equity release right for me?”
 Well, you’ll need to do proper research to figure it out.
 Consider all your options carefully, and ask different providers about their options etc.